 If a police investigation indicates that criminal charges are warranted, the alleged assailant(s) will be charged with the appropriate offense(s) at a preliminary arraignment.
 Victims do not need to be present at this stage.
 The defendant(s) may be jailed or released on bail depending upon the circumstances of the crime.
 Suspects are typically ordered by the Court to have no contact with the victim as a condition of bail.
 A victim who is contacted by an alleged assailant or who feels threatened in any way should immediately call the police.
 In such cases, bail can be revoked and additional charges filed, if necessary.

-If you have been sexually assaulted or harassed by a college employee, such complaints should be filed with the Director of Human Resources.
-In addition, the Dean of Student Affairs, the Director of Student Life or the Director of Security and Safety are available to assist you with this process.
+If you have been sexually assaulted or harassed by a member of the college community, such complaints should be filed with the Title IX Coordinator (Executive Director of Human Resources).
+In addition, the Vice President of Student Affairs, the Director of Student Life/ Athletic Programs or the Director of Security and Safety are available to assist you with this process.

 Maintaining personal security